What Is a Pour-Over Will & How Does It Work?(Examples & Advantages)

 What Is a Pour-Over Will?

-To guarantee there is no misunderstanding, you should not include any valuable property that has already been transferred to your trust in your will to have all your trust assets covered.
+To guarantee that there is no misunderstanding, you should not include any valuable property that has already been transferred to your trust in your will to have all of your trust assets covered.

 How Does a Pour-Over Will Work?

-The pour-over will ensure transferring assets to the successor trustee in cases of invalidity or if funding becomes legally tricky at the time of the grantor's passing.
-This is particularly helpful for unfunded trusts, giving extra protection against legal issues.
+A pour-over will works together with a living trust.
+It ensures transferring assets to the successor trustee in cases of invalidity or if funding becomes legally tricky at the time of the grantor's passing.
+This type of will is particularly helpful for unfunded trusts, giving extra protection against legal issues.

 Advantages and Disadvantages of a Pour-Over Will